-Depreciation rates Typical estimated useful lives for the different asset classes for the current and prior years are included in the table below
+Depreciation ratesTypical estimated useful lives for the different asset classes for the current and prior years are included in the table below:

-Asset Class Buildings - specialised

-Buildings - non-specialised

-Furniture and equipment

-Plant and equipment
+Buildings - specialised Buildings - non-specialised Furniture and equipment Plant and equipment Bushfire equipment

-Bushfire equipment

 Infrastructure - roads (excluding formation which is not depreciated)

-Infrastructure - drainage

-Infrastructure - bridges

-Infrastructure - footpaths

-Infrastructure - other

-Infrastructure - recreation areas
+Infrastructure - drainage Infrastructure - bridges Infrastructure - footpaths Infrastructure - other Infrastructure - recreation areas

 Infrastructure - airfields (excluding subgrade which is not depreciated)

-Depreciation on revaluation

-When an item of property, plant and equipment is revalued, any accumulated depreciation at the date of (a) The gross carrying amount is adjusted in a manner
+Depreciation on revaluation When an item of property, plant and equipment is revalued, any accumulated depreciation at the date of the revaluation is treated in one of the following ways:

+(a) The gross carrying amount is adjusted in a manner

-- that is consistent with the revaluation of the carrying amount of the asset.
+that is consistent with the revaluation of the carrying amount of the asset.
 For example, the gross carrying amount may be restated by reference to observable market data or it may be restated proportionately to the change in the carrying amount.
-The accumulated deprecipient of the carrying with the of the providence of the carrying the data. depreciation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or - (b) Eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.
+The accumulated depreciation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or

+(b) Eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.